MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toupperfunction.md

 ## Returns

-If conversion is successful, result will be an uppercase string.
+If conversion is successful, result is an uppercase string.
-If conversion is not successful, result will be `null`.
+If conversion isn't successful, result is `null`.

 ## Example